stacyyuu/reading-notes/201/class-08.md

 - `floats` and `positioning` can be limiting.
 They are unable to achieve simple layout designs such as:
 - Vertically centering a block of content inside its parent.
 - Making all children of a container take up an equal amount of available width/height, regardless of how much width/height is available.
-- Makking all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.
+- Making all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.

 2. How does this topic connect with your long term goals?
 - I would definitely incorporate a flex box in my future projects, I think it's important for a website to have ideal viewing properties.